Post-Graduate Year-1 (PGY-1) Pharmacy Practice Residency

 A community hospital also located in Des Moines, Iowa.
 The hospital specializes in cardiovascular care, maternity and women's services, emergency treatment, chemical dependency treatment, behavioral medicine, general surgery, orthopedics, critical care and older adult services.

 A children's hospital located on the same campus as Iowa Methodist Medical Center and includes services for general pediatrics, pediatric intensive care, and neonatal intensive care.

-A state-of-the-art community hospital featuring general medical/surgical adult inpatient services, surgical services, 24/7 emergency department, orthopedic services, maternity services, special care unit, and cardiac catheterization lab.
+A state-of-the-art community hospital featuring general medical/surgical adult inpatient services, surgical services, 24/7 emergency department, orthopedic services, maternity services and a special care unit.

 The resident's training will be conducted primarily at the hospitals.
 However, nearby clinics and hospitals (all in Des Moines) may serve as practice sites depending on the goals of the resident and the program.
 Travel to Drake University, also in Des Moines, will be required for academic activities.
 More information on UnityPoint Health - Des Moines can be found at www.unitypoint.org.